Introduction to Symmetric Algorithms

 - Output operation

-- Key whitening, where the left portion of the input data is taken and exclusive OR operation is performed on it.
+- Key whitening, where the left portion of the input data is taken, and exclusive OR operation are performed.

-- In the second step it uses S-boxes, these S-boxes maps an 8-bit data to 32 bit and the output is taken to combine with a combination of addition and XOR operations
+- In the second step, it uses S-boxes, these S-boxes maps 8-bit data to 32 bit, and the output is taken to combine with a combination of addition and XOR operations.

-- The above two steps combined together referred to as F function.
-With the output of the F function and the right side of the input data, XOR operation is performed.
+- The above two steps combined together referred to as the F function.
+With the F function’s output and the right side of the input data, XOR operation is performed.

 - The final step involves the swapping of the output.

-Output function reveres the final swap and performs output whitening.
+The output function reveres the final swap and performs output whitening.
 The output of this function is a blowfish ciphertext.
-Decryption with blowfish involves the usage of the same structure as encryption as it uses a Feistel cipher but the round keys must be used in reverse order.
-The major advantage of this algorithm is that it is available in the public domain so that it is easily accessible.
-The drawbacks are basically it’s a bit time-consuming in generating the keys and if the block size is small it is vulnerable to attacks.
+Decryption with blowfish involves the usage of the same structure as encryption as it uses a Feistel cipher, but the round keys must be used in reverse order.
+The major advantage of this algorithm is that it is available in the public domain to be easily accessible.
+The drawbacks are; basically, it’s a bit time-consuming in generating the keys, and if the block size is small, it is vulnerable to attacks.

 Applications of Symmetric Algorithms